666feiyu666/GreatFear/README.md

 The code is included in two jupyther notebook running python3.9.
 Dowload the code and load it within jupyter.
-The Data folder should be populated with datafiles from https://dataverse.unimi.it
+The Data folder should be populated with datafiles from https://dataverse.unimi.it and with the file Post_Roads.gpkg that can be downloaded fro https://zenodo.org/records/11196161

 Package required: